JurgenR/aioslsk/docs/source/MESSAGES.rst

 GetUserStats (Code 36)
 ----------------------

 Request a user's statistics.
-This message will be received automatically for user's with which we share a room
+This message will be received automatically for users with which we share a room

 :Code: 36 (0x24)
 :Status: USED